 On Sunday, November 29, 2020, Joyce DeGennaro passed away.
 She leaves behind her loving husband Darren and two young children.
-To continue her legacy, mourners may make a gift in Joyce’s name to the College of Nursing Memorial Scholarships fund.
+To continue her legacy, mourners may make a gift to the Joyce DeGennaro Memorial Scholarship at the College of Nursing.

 Joyce DeGennaro ’03 ’09BSN ’13MS is using her own personal fight against breast cancer to provide UCF students with rare, real-world learning opportunities.

 A UCF nursing instructor since 2013, DeGennaro regularly incorporates aspects of her cancer treatments into her coursework.
 These include recordings of invasive medical procedures and frank conversations about her health status.

 “Everything from my chemotherapy ports being accessed to my lungs and stomach being drained of fluids have been a topic for in-class discussion,” says DeGennaro, who often records medical procedures with her cell phone as they are being performed on her, for the purposes of presenting them in class.
 “As a professional nurse, I can walk the class through each procedure, allowing them to ask questions about the process along the way.
 Also, I can provide my students with a safe, welcoming environment to ask personal questions to a Stage-4 cancer patient.”